 During surgery, a small camera, also known as an arthroscope, is inserted in the knee through a 1⁄4 inch incision.
 The camera is attached to large video monitors enabling visualization of the inside of the entire knee.
-Several additional small (1⁄4 inch to 1⁄2 inch) incisions are used to pass specialized instruments into the knee to allow sutures and metal or plastic screws to be placed.
-These devices allow the new ACL to be attached to the bone.
-The menisci and articular cartilage will be examined at the time of surgery.
-If there is a meniscus tear, it is either "trimmed" or repaired with sutures.
-Occasionally, an additional open incision will need to be made around the knee to treat associated tears of other ligaments or the menisci.
+Several additional small (1⁄4 inch to 1⁄2 inch) incisions are used to pass specialized instruments into the knee.
+Occasionally, an additional open incision will need to be made around the knee to treat ligament tears, meniscal tears or to facilitate the removal of a loose body.